Rush Limbaugh, the Excellence in Broadcasting Network.

 There's no crisis.

-And that's why the Republican Party establishment is not really when they look at Obama economic policy, they don't see disaster.
+And that's why the Republican Party establishment is not really, when they look at Obama economic policy, they don't see disaster.

-They just see another Democrat, maybe a little one uh more extreme And liberal than your average Democrat, but he's gonna be gone soon, and we'll win one of these days.
+They just see another Democrat, maybe a little one more extreme and liberal than your average Democrat, but he's going to be gone soon.

-We'll have Christie in there and we'll be uh smooth sailing.
+We'll be smooth sailing.

 And it's how they look at it.